-Do you have the slightest idea what catnip does to cats?
-If you are new to a cat’s fascination with catnip, this blog post’s for you.
+Not sure why cats love catnip so much?
+If you are new to a cat’s fascination with catnip, then this section is for you.

 Catnip’s scientific name is Nepeta Cataria.
 It has a rich history that can be traced from its early years as Agnus Catus, a Roman herb that has been used as medicinal tea until today for digestive and respiratory problems.
 Much later, catnip was brought to America and grown as crops to be used as tea and herbal medication.
 For centuries, it has been known as a natural treatment for insomnia, arthritis, cramps and headaches.
 If you’ve got that green thumb, you can even consider catnip planting as long as you can provide a huge, cat-restricted garden space with good sunlight (because they do grow and spread) or as an alternative, a container placed on a hard surface for support.